 When I was a kid, softball practice might’ve been my favorite extracurricular activity ever.
 It mostly had to do with my love of gossiping with my friends, smacking a ball from time to time and using the $4 I begged from my mom to buy as much candy as possible before she picked me up.

 I grew up in a household where everything awesome wasn’t allowed.
 No candy, no game consoles (this was such a big deal when I was a kid) and no junk food.
-This meant that when I when I went to the outside world I went ballistic.
+This meant that when I went to the outside world I went ballistic.
 I made sure to play as many video games as I could and eat as much sugar as humanely possible.
 The concession stand was my heaven and a must-buy every time was a lemon-y Italian icy.
 Why this very American concession stand sold Italian icys, I’ll never know but I remember it being so ridiculously sweet and tasting faintly like fake-lemon.
 “Chemical lemon” is how I like to remember it.

 Erin writes one of my favorite blogs on the internets.
 It’s full of beautiful photography, a friendly voice, someone who you’d hope would be your neighbor and friend, the type of friend who would share her best recipes with you.
 When I first visited Erin’s blog I didn’t even realize it was gluten-free.